-10 MATHEMATICAL METHODS A and B
+10 MATHEMATICAL METHODS

-There are no prerequisites for this course, however prior learning is acknowledged.
+There are no prerequisites for this course, however, prior knowledge of concepts from Year 9 Mathematics is assumed.

 Mathematical Methods can be studied in conjunction with Year 10 Money Matters.

 In the study of Mathematical Methods students will learn how to approach challenges by investigating, reasoning and problem solving.
 The use of technology will be incorporated throughout the course.